jehadkalifah/k8s-windows-lab-template/README.md

 # 10. Verify networking in both directions

-There are two separate paths.
+There are two separate network paths and both must work.

 ## Jenkins -> K3s API